vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

 Now that we have a loss, we'll train our RNN using gradient descent to minimize loss.
 That means it's time to derive some gradients!

 ⚠️ **The following section assumes a basic knowledge of multivariable calculus**.
-You can skip it if you want, but I recommend giving it a skim even if you don't understand much.
-We'll incrementally write code as we derive results, and even a surface-level understanding can be helpful.
+You can skip it if you want, but I recommend giving it a skim even if you don't understand much. **We'll incrementally write code as we derive results**, and even a surface-level understanding can be helpful.

 > If you want some extra background for this section, I recommend first reading the [Training a Neural Network](/blog/intro-to-neural-networks/#3-training-a-neural-network-part-1) section of my introduction to Neural Networks.
 Also, all of the code for this post is on [Github](https://github.com/vzhou842/rnn-from-scratch), so you can follow along there if you'd like.